John Cena: Part-time performer (2017–2024)

-At Payback on September 2, Cena served as the host and special guest referee for the match between LA Knight and The Miz.
-On the September 15 episode of SmackDown, Cena was attacked on The Grayson Waller Effect by Jimmy Uso and his Bloodline partner Solo Sikoa, before AJ Styles saved Cena.
+At Payback on September 2, Cena served as the host and special guest referee for the match between LA Knight and the Miz.
+On the September 15 episode of SmackDown, Cena was attacked on the Grayson Waller Effect by Jimmy Uso and his Bloodline partner Solo Sikoa, before AJ Styles saved Cena.
 They were set to sign a contract for a tag team match at Fastlane on October 7, but Styles was left unable to compete after a backstage assault from the Bloodline.
 Knight eventually signed a contract to join Cena in the match at Fastlane, which they won.
 Cena made his first appearance on WWE NXT on October 10, being in Carmelo Hayes' corner during Hayes' match against Bron Breakker.
 On the October 20 episode of SmackDown, Cena teased retirement before calling out anyone to face him, leading to Sikoa coming out and brawling with Cena, setting up a match between the two at Crown Jewel on November 4, which Cena lost after nine Samoan Spikes.
 On Night 2 of WrestleMania XL on April 7, 2024, Cena appeared during the main event between Cody Rhodes and Roman Reigns to aide Rhodes and take out both Sikoa and Reigns with the Attitude Adjustment.
-Afterwards, The Rock appeared and performed a Rock Bottom on Cena.
-The next night on Raw, Cena competed in his first match on Raw since January 2019, where he teamed with Raw Tag Team Champions Awesome Truth (The Miz and R-Truth) to defeat Judgment Day members Finn Bálor, JD McDonagh, and Dominik Mysterio.
+Afterwards, the Rock appeared and performed a Rock Bottom on Cena.
+The next night on Raw, Cena competed in his first match on Raw since January 2019, where he teamed with Raw Tag Team Champions Awesome Truth (the Miz and R-Truth) to defeat the Judgment Day members Finn Bálor, JD McDonagh, and Dominik Mysterio.